ethereum/ethereum-org-website/src/content/developers/tutorials/yellow-paper-evm/index.md

 ## 9.5 (The Execution Cycle)

-Now that we have all the parts, we can finally undertand how the execution cycle of the EVM is documented.
+Now that we have all the parts, we can finally understand how the execution cycle of the EVM is documented.

 Equation (155) says that given the state: